LMU Mentoring Program at Faculty 10

 Program opportunities

 The program runs for one year at a time.
-An informal extension is possible.
 During the funding period, mentees can borrow one of a limited number of laptops for personal use.
-Furthermore, mentees can participate in the following events:
+In addition, mentees are eligible to participate in the following events:

-• Events of the LMU Mentoring Program by the Women's Representative: The LMU Women's Representative offers a variety of cross-faculty events as part of the LMU Mentoring Program.
+• Events organized by the LMU Mentoring Program of the Women's Representative: The LMU Women's Representative offers a wide range of interdisciplinary events as part of the LMU Mentoring Program.

-• LMU-EXTRA: For further qualification, mentees can participate in the events of the LMU-EXTRA program of the Women's Representative.
+• LMU-EXTRA: For further qualification, mentees are eligible to participate in the events of the LMU-EXTRA program organized by the Women's Representative.

-• LMU Center for Leadership and People Management: The LMU's internal Center for Leadership and People Management offers a seminar program with a wide range of topics that mentees can take advantage of.
+• LMU Center for Leadership and People Management: The LMU's internal Center for Leadership and People Management offers a seminar program covering a wide range of topics that mentees can take advantage of.

 Funding opportunities